Royals give Pérez 4-year, $82M deal; richest in team history - WTMJ

 He never thought a day like Sunday could be possible.

-That’s when the Royals gave the six-time All-Star catcher a four-year, $82 million deal — the richest in club history — that will begin after his current contract in 2022.
+That’s when the Royals gave the six-time All-Star catcher an $82 million, four-year deal — the richest in club history — that will begin after his current contract in 2022.
 The deal ties Pérez to the only organization for which he’s played until at least 2025, though a club option worth $13.5 million could keep him around for that season, too.

 “It’s hard to believe where I’m coming from, where I grew up, to see the situation I have right now, it makes me feel super happy,” Pérez said from the Royals’ spring training home in Surprise, Arizona.
 “My mother is going to be happy.
 I know my grandma is going to be happy.
 I know they’re excited for me to be here for four more years, maybe five.”